bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ## Berkeley

+A few days earlier I had mentioned to my friend [Nils] that I'd be in the Bay, and he dropped me the invite to "finals are over rave" organized by some UC Berkeley students.

+I didn't stay until the end of the Giants game and took tram and then BART to Berkeley.

-Berkeley "finals are over rave".
-Just awesome.
-I had some weird impostor syndrome – here I am, a dude from some no-name university in a random European country.
+I had some weird impostor syndrome – here I am, a random dude from some random, no-name university in a random European country.
 How can I even party with people from UC Berkeley?

+In retrospect, it was all very stupid thinking.
+Just another reason to always try get out of comfort zone.

-It was all very stupid and again, I'm _so glad_ I went.
+I'm _so glad_ I went.

 # Saturday, May 11th – Trip 1/2

-## Damn Thrifty
+## Car rental

-Very stupid practice by Thrifty!
+I woke up a bit hungover and checked out of the hotel, and went to the car rental at O'Farrell, where I was informed that there weren't any cars left, so I had to take BART down to SFO to the gigantic car rental.

+An ambitious plan to reach Santa Cruz in the afternoon got delayed.

 ## Santa Cruz

+Pacifica Taco Bell ✅

 > _Santa Cruz in June_
 >